krystalmonolith/SpringBootSwingREST/README.md

-# SwingBootSwingREST
+# SpringBootSwingREST
-Basic Spring Boot application that puts up a trivial J2SE Swing interface, and also services REST GET/PUT endpoints for the Swing app's prompt JLabel and JTextField.
+This is a basic Spring Boot application that displays a trivial J2SE Swing interface, and also services REST GET/PUT endpoints for the Swing app's prompt JLabel and JTextField.

  ## REST Endpoints
  - GET Text from JTextField: http://127.0.0.1:8080/gui/text